NamanAgarwal18/Project_LIPI-Programming-Language-Interpreter-/README.md

 # Lipi Programming Language

 ## Description
 **Lipi** is a small programming language created by Naman Agarwal.
 It supports various fundamental programming concepts such as variable-declaration, function calling, conditional statements, loops, proper order of operations, and recursion.
-Along with the language there is a **Python** based interpreter to run the code written in Lipi.
+Along with the language there is a **Python** based interpreter to run the code written in Lipi. <br>
- The execution of a program in Lipi starts with the main function which does not return anything.
+The execution of a program in Lipi starts with the main function which does not return anything. <br>
- Lipi does not use semi-colons to terminate statements, instead it relies on the fact that each new line is the start of a new statement and end of the previous.
+Lipi does not use semi-colons to terminate statements, instead it relies on the fact that each new line is the start of a new statement and end of the previous. <br>
 In Lipi the words need to carefully spaced out.

 ## Language Grammar
 ### 1. Variable Declaration: